-This report shows that current policy is not sustainable.
+This report shows that current policy under this report's assumptions is not sustainable.
 In evaluating policies that could make policy sustainable, note that debt may play roles in both facilitating and hindering a healthy economy.
 For example, government deficit spending supports demand and allows economies to emerge from recessions more quickly.
 Debt may also be a cost-effective means of financing capital investment that promotes future economic growth, which may in turn make future debt levels more manageable.
 However, economic theory also suggests that high levels of debt may contribute to higher interest rates, leading to lower private investment and a smaller capital stock which the economy can use to grow.
 Unfortunately, it is unclear what debt-to-GDP ratio would be sufficiently high to produce these negative outcomes, or whether the key concern is the level of debt per se, or a trend that shows debt increasing over time.

 While several empirical studies have attempted to discern a definite relationship between debt and economic growth from the past experience of countries, the evidence is mixed.
-One study suggested that as advanced countries' debt-to-GDP ratios exceeded 90 percent it had significant negative consequences for real GDP growth through rising interest rates, crowding out of private investment, and reduced capital formation.
-Real GDP growth is generally lower by about 1 percent when the countries' debt-to-GDP ratios are above 90 percent relative to the times when they are below 90 percent.
-However, after removing sample countries with very high indebtedness - those with debt-to-GDP ratios of more than 120 percent - and very low indebtedness - those with debt-to-GDP ratios of less than 30 percent - the negative relationship between growth and debt is difficult to determine.
-Another study reports that differences in average GDP growth in countries with debt-to-GDP ratios between 30-60 percent, 60-90 percent, and 90-120 percent cannot be statistically distinguished.
-Some countries with high debt-to-GDP ratios have been observed to experience lower-than-average growth, while other countries with similarly high debt ratios have continued to enjoy robust growth.
+One study suggested that as advanced countries' debt-to-GDP ratios exceeded 90 percent it had significant negative consequences for real GDP growth.5 Real GDP growth is generally lower by about 1 percent when the countries' debt-to-GDP ratios are above 90 percent relative to the times when they are below 90 percent.6 However, after removing sample countries with very high indebtedness - those with debt-to-GDP ratios of more than 120 percent - and very low indebtedness - those with debt-to-GDP ratios of less than 30 percent - the negative relationship between growth and debt is difficult to determine.
+Another study reports that differences in average GDP growth in countries with debt-to-GDP ratios between 30-60 percent, 60-90 percent, and 90-120 percent cannot be statistically distinguished.7 Some countries with high debt-to-GDP ratios have been observed to experience lower-than-average growth, while other countries with similarly high debt ratios have continued to enjoy robust growth.
 Analogously, low debt-to-GDP ratios are no guarantee of strong economic growth.
 Moreover, the direction of causality is unclear.
 High debt may undermine growth through increased interest rates and lower business confidence, or low growth may contribute to high debt by depressed tax revenues and increased deficit spending on social safety net programs.

-&lt;sup>7 Reinhart, Carmen M., and Kenneth S. Rogoff.
-2010.
-"Growth in a Time of Debt."
-American Economic Review, 100(2): 573-78.
+5 Reinhart, Carmen M., Vincent R. Reinhart and Kenneth S. Rogoff.
+2012.
+"Public Debt Overhangs: Advanced-Economy Episodes Since 1800."
+Journal of Economic Perspectives, 26(3):69.86.